 Be creative.
 Sending out yet another bland CV in hopes of success rarely does the trick in a market as competitive as IT nowadays.

 Think of clever ways to deliver your message.
 Show your skills.
 Create a portfolio of works.
-Sell yourself through a pitch, not through the “send email” button.
+Sell yourself through a pitch, not the “send email” button.

-This sums up our overview of the London’s IT industry.
+This sums up our overview of London’s IT industry.
 Do you have anything to add, maybe?
 Don’t be shy.
 Share your experiences, thoughts, and stories in the comments section below!